aniyomiorg/aniyomi-website/website/src/docs/guides/video-player/audio-and-subtitle-settings.md

 ### <TitleIcon name="font_family"/> Font family <Badge text="Sans serif" type="info" />

 <!-- TODO: add link to `data and storage` when/if it get its own page for `Storage location` -->
-Tap to get a dropdown of available fonts placed in the `fonts` subdirectory for `Storage location`.
+Tap to get a dropdown of available fonts placed in the `mpv-config/fonts` subdirectory for `Storage location`.

 ### Font size <Badge text="55" type="info" />